NYPL/metadata-documentation/workflows/remediation/suppressing.md

 ## Suppressing Collections

 ### Suppressing Collections for Harmful Content (For MSU Staff)
+{: .d-inline .v-align-middle .mr-2 }

-For MSU Staff Only
+For MSU Staff
-{: .label .label-black }
+{: .d-inline .v-align-middle .label .label-red .mx-1 }

 1. Review the [suppressing records overview](#overview) to ensure the collection qualifies for suppression
 1. Navigate to the **Rights and use** tab of the collection